 Tip of the Day

-and baby food jars to store single servings of dressing for salads!
+Save small glass containers such as herb/seasoning containers and baby food jars to store single servings of dressing for salads! |

 This week's menu is simple and requires very little cooking.
 We're having a lot of salads.